Tashish97/Ashish-Portfolio/README.md

 1. An avid data scientist with 1.5+ years of experience.
 2. A learner with strong background in developing predictive models in both R and Python.
 3. Dashboard Developer in R/Shiny.
-4. Had been an active member for two projects for my current employer.
+4. Had been an active employee for my current employer.

 **In this page you will find:**
 1. **3** **Live projects deployed on Heroku** Platform that shows core of my experience with links to them.